Why Mindful Running is the Foundation for our Women's Running Retreats

 3. Help others to help yourself

-In short, the Stella Challenge is based on the idea that when you help others, you boost your own sense of well being.
+But something really powerful can happen when a group runs together.
+When you support others, you boost your own sense of well being.
 The tricky thing is that it’s hardest to help others when you are in a deeply depleted state, whether it’s a period of low energy during a run or an ongoing, major life upheaval.
 However, that’s when an act of loving kindness can be most powerful at helping you recover.
 One of the most vivid example of this principle comes from the 2018 Boston Marathon, when American runner Desiree Linden completely transformed a bad race into her biggest career victory.
 And she did it by spending a portion of her race encouraging her struggling compatriot, Shalane Flanagan, to stay in the race.
 The science backs up this idea, says Nicole Detling, Ph.D., sports psychologist and assistant professor at the University of Utah.
 “Your brain releases endorphins, dopamine, and serotonin when you help someone.”
 These hormones can significantly decrease physical pain, increase mood, motivation and focus, all of which contribute to you having a better run.

 4. Tap into an infinite source of motivation